DaleCox/DNA_Analysis/README.md

 This is a JavaScript Library that can be used to analyze DNA.
 I'm in the process of creating samples for the individual functions.

 I have a sample that shows the Skew of the DNA strand that is being looked at.
+You can see it here: http://dalecox.github.io/DNA_Analysis/samples/SkewChart.html

 TODO List:
 - Add More Samples